SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     -   The [global
         class](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenglobal_class_glosry.htm "Glossary Entry")
         of a behavior pool does not implement the behavior itself.
-It is basically empty.
-The behavior implementation is coded in local [RAP handler
+It is (initially) empty apart from the declaration and implementation part skeletons.
+The behavior implementation is coded in local
+        [RAP handler
         classes](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabp_handler_class_glosry.htm "Glossary Entry")
         and a [RAP saver